immdipu/whatsapp-bot/ReadMe.md

 ## How to use

 1. Add the phone number +9779840348027 to your WhatsApp contacts.
-2. Send a messa
-   ge to the phone number to start a conversation with the chatbot.
+2. Send a message to the phone number to start a conversation with the chatbot.

 ## Contributing